jackyngtf/Win11AutoWiFiIPConfig/README.md

 **Intelligent, Event-Driven Network Configuration for Windows**

-A professional PowerShell automation suite that eliminates manual IP configuration for corporate environments.
+A PowerShell automation suite that eliminates manual IP configuration for corporate environments.
 This project provides intelligent, automated IP management for both WiFi and Ethernet adapters, ensuring seamless connectivity without DHCP conflicts or manual intervention.

 ---